Last Updated on March 9, 2026 by Maged kamel

-Time value of money part-I- from Prof Pamela Peterson.
+Time value of money part-1- from Prof Pamela Peterson.

-This is our new post for compound interest part 2, for which I have included an extract from Prof. Pamela Peterson Drake’s reference link, in which she has introduced an example for an investment of $1000 in an account that gives 6% per year as compound interest.
+This is our new post on compound interest, part 2, which includes an extract from Prof. Pamela Peterson Drake’s reference link, in which she introduces an example of an investment of $1000 in an account that pays 6% per year as compound interest.

-How to estimate the simple interest of investment.
+How to estimate the simple interest of an investment.

-She also included another case for the interest rate to a simple of 6% and determined the corresponding future values of the same deposit after the same period of time.
+She also included another case, with the interest rate set to a simple interest rate of 6%, and determined the corresponding future values of the same deposit after the same period.

 Since there is no function to estimate the future value after several years.

-The reference cells are used to estimate the values as we can see from the slide image.
+The reference cells are used to estimate values, as shown in the slide image.

 (1+0.06*3)=1180.

 For the compound interest part 2.
-To estimate the future value for investment with compound interest.
-We can prepare columns for the time starting from 0 to 10, which is represented by column h starting from H5 to H15.
+To estimate the future value of an investment with compound interest.
+We can prepare columns for the time range from 0 to 10, represented by column h, from H5 to H15.

-For the future value, I used column I from i5 to i15. the present value I put as H5=1000. the interest value as F5=6% in our example.
+For the future value, I used column I from i5 to i15.
+The present value I put as H5=1000.
+The interest rate is F5 = 6% in our example.

 The future value after one year can be written =$I$5*((1+$F$5)^H6).
 The future value after one year can be written =$I$5((1+$F$5)^H6).
 The future value after two years can be written ==$I$5((1+$F$5)^H7).